 The University of Oklahoma General Catalog Online

-The General Catalog is produced by the University of Oklahoma Office of Academic Publications, a division of Enrollment Management, directed by Jeff Blahnik, Registrar and Senior Associate Vice President for the Division of Enrollment Management, Norman Campus.
+The General Catalog is produced by the University of Oklahoma Office of Academic Publications, a division of Enrollment Management, directed by Jeff Blahnik, Senior Associate Vice President for the Division of Enrollment Management, Norman Campus.
 This publication is issued by The University of Oklahoma and authorized by The University of Oklahoma Board of Regents.

 Prospective undergraduate students should contact the Office of Admissions & Recruitment at (405) 325-2151 or 1-800-234-6868, or send an email to firstname.lastname@example.org.
 Prospective graduate students should request information on specific programs from the Graduate College, 731 Elm Avenue, Room 100, Norman, OK 73019, (405) 325-3811, email@example.com.

 The General Catalog is published for informational purposes and should not be construed as the basis of a contract between a student and the University of Oklahoma.
 Every effort is made to provide information that is accurate at the time the Catalog is prepared.

 However, information concerning regulations, policies, fees, curricula, courses and other matters contained in the Catalog is subject to change at any time during the period for which the Catalog is in effect.

 The University of Oklahoma reserves the right at all times to discontinue, modify, or otherwise change its degree programs when it determines it is in the best interest of the University to do so.

 Campus visits are available through the Office of Admissions & Recruitment.
 To arrange a campus tour, visit Tour Our Campus or call (405) 325-2151 or toll-free 1-800-234-6868.